 All-ages ’til 11pm, 21+ after that

-Publish the Quest, a band with deep Vashon roots that has made a name for itself worldwide as both a musical and philanthropic force, is coming home to Vashon on 4/20.
+Publish the Quest, a band with deep Vashon roots that has made a name for itself worldwide as both a musical and philanthropic force, is coming home for Strawberry Festival…the busiest night on Vashon.

 Jacob Bain, front man for the group and also a founder of the all-Islander ensemble Trolls Cottage, grew up on Vashon and lives here now.
 The group plays an energetic and danceable mix of blues, rock, ska and world pop.